mognify/taisharyu/src/content/blog/-index.md

 ---
-title: Blog Posts
+title: News, Announcements and Updates
-description: The blog of Jane and John Doe
+description: Up-to-date and latest information from the Taisha-ryu American Study Group
 ---